 Here's an example.

-The why of Young Living is because they are the only company that has a seed to seal promise.
+WHY I only advocate for Young Living oils specifically, is because they are the only company that has a seed to seal promise.
 Read about it Here.

 🦟🦟🦟🦟🦟🦟🦟🦟🦟🦟🦟🦟🦟🦟🦟🦟🦟